cozy-labs/cozy-desktop/KNOWN_ISSUES.md

 * Actions involving lots of content may take too much time to complete or use too much resources.
 But adding 100000 files or moving 50000 files should still work. [details](https://trello.com/c/IQEImXQF)
 * Logs can grow up a lot.
+We want to reduce the default verbosity, but it currently helps us a lot with synchronisation issues.

 ## macOS integration